Differentially Private Fine-tuning of Language Models: Related Work

 Our investigation fits more broadly into a line of work employing public data for private data analysis.
-Some works on image classification consider pre-training on a large public dataset and fine-tuning on a smaller private dataset~\citep{AbadiCGMMTZ16, PapernotCSTE19, TramerB21}.
-One line of work uses unlabeled public data to train a student model~\citep{PapernotAEGT17, PapernotSMRTE18, BassilyTT18}.
+Some works on image classification consider pre-training on a large public dataset and fine-tuning on a smaller private dataset~\citep{AbadiCGMMTZ16, PapernotCSTE19, TramerB21, LuoWAF21}.
+In particular, \citet{LuoWAF21} investigate the role of parameter efficiency in private fine-tuning ResNet models, and propose strategies to choose which parameters to fine-tune.
+One line of work uses unlabeled public data to train a student model~\citep{PapernotAEGT17, PapernotSMRTE18, BassilyTT18}, including one work simultaneous to our own for natural language generation~\citet{tian2022seqpate}.
 Another recent idea uses a small amount of public data to identify a lower-dimensional subspace of the gradients in which to perform private descent~\citep{ZhouWB21, YuZCL21, KairouzRRT21}.
+A simultaneous work of~\citet{AmidGMRSSSTT21} uses public data in the mirror map for a private mirror descent algorithm.
 Finally, other works (both theoretical and experimental) investigate the role of public data in private query release, synthetic data generation, and prediction~\citep{JiE13, BeimelNS16, AlonBM19, NandiB20, BassilyCMNUW20, BassilyMN20, LiuVSUW21}.

-In concurrent work, \citet{LiTLH21} also investigate DP fine-tuning of LLMs.
+In a concurrent work, \citet{LiTLH21} also investigate DP fine-tuning of LLMs.
 In several cases, their results demonstrate qualitatively similar findings as ours.
-While our experiments focus primarily on parameter-efficient fine-tuning methods, interestingly, they show that private full fine-tuning can also achieve comparable utility in many settings.
+While our experiments focus primarily on parameter-efficient fine-tuning methods, interestingly, they show that private full fine-tuning can also achieve comparable utility if the experimental setup is configured properly, e.g., using suitable hyperparameters.
+In Appendix~\ref{apdx:large_bs}, we run experiments under the setup in \citet{LiTLH21}.
+We show their setup can also improve the performance of our methods.